 What are Relief Options for Hot Flashes?

-Fortunately, there are many different kinds of treatments that can reduce the severity and occurrences of hot flashes.
+Fortunately, there are many different kinds of treatments that can reduce the severity and stop occurrences of hot flashes.
 These range from hormone therapy and non-hormonal medications to natural treatments and lifestyle changes.

 - Hormone Replacement Therapy - Before and during menopause, the levels of female hormones can fluctuate, causing symptoms such as depression and hot flashes.
 Hormone replacement therapy (HRT) uses estrogen and progesterone to treat these symptoms, but this type of medication can have serious side effects, especially for women who have certain pre-existing conditions.